ObolNetwork/charon/docs/README.md

 This page acts as an index for the charon (pronounced 'kharon') markdown documentation.

 - [Configuration](configuration.md): Configuring a charon node
+- [Metrics](metrics.md): Prometheus metrics exposed by a charon node
 - [Architecture](architecture.md): Overview of charon cluster and node architecture
 - [Project Structure](structure.md): Project folder structure
 - [Branching and Release Model](branching.md): Git branching and release model